Chesapeake Energy: A Strong Buy In 2017

 The good part is that in 2017, natural gas prices can be expected to rise further on the back of improving demand-supply dynamics in the industry.
 In fact, according to the EIA, the price of natural gas will average $3.27/MMBtu next year as compared to an average of $2.49/MMBtu this year.
 This represents an increase of 31% as compared to the average natural gas price seen in 2016.

-Moreover, the level of natural gas pricing forecasted by the EIA for 2017 is well-ahead of the break-even costs at Chesapeake's assets.
+Moreover, the level of natural gas pricing forecasted by the EIA for 2017 is well ahead of the break-even costs at Chesapeake's assets.
 Thus, it won't be surprising if the company is able to enhance its earnings and revenue going into 2017, which will lead to an upside in its stock price.

 How Chesapeake's stock price will be impacted going forward